byzer-org/byzer-doc/byzer-lang/en-us/grammar/et_statement.md

 select * from ets where name like "%Random%" as output;
 ```

-In the same way, you can also implement fuzzy retrieval of `doc` fields based on keywords.
+Similarly, you can also implement fuzzy retrieval of `doc` fields with keywords.

-## View ET sample code and usage documentation
+## Check ET code sample and documentation

-With the name of `ET`, you can view the usage example of the `ET` and other information:
+After you obtain the  name of the ET, you can check the usage example and other information with the code below:

 ```
 !show et/RandomForest;
 ```

-## View ET optional parameters
+## Check optional ET parameters

-If you want to see very detailed parameter information, you can use the following command:
+To check the detailed ET parameters,  you can use the following command:

 ```
 !show et/params/RandomForest;